Meghasini/Meghasini/README.md

 - 👋 Hi, I’m @meghasini ☁️⛰️☁️
-- 👀 I’m interested in coding and biology 🔬🦠🧬🧪
+- 👀 I’m interested in coding and life-sciences 🔬🦠🧬🧪
 - 🌱 I’m currently learning HTML/CSS, JavaScipt
 - 💞️ I’m looking to collaborate on front-end design 🌈
 - 📫 How to reach me - megha.dash@gmail.com